 Your financial records and statements play an important role in deciding your credit worthiness as a business.
 As a business you should be able to update your financial records and work on them for achieving the best results.

-Additionally, you should look to keep your small business bank accounts and finances separate from your personal accounts, as that can wreck havoc to your chances of securing a loan.
+Additionally, you should look to keep your small business bank accounts and finances separate from your personal accounts, as that can wreck havoc to your chances of securing funding.

 No Explanation of Use of Funds

-All private lenders want to deal with businesses that are serious with how they use their funds and have authentic plans in mind.
-Your private lender would obviously ask you your purpose behind acquiring the loan and how you plan to use these funds.
-If you’re found lacking, the lender might not continue the deal with you.
-It is necessary that you give the required answers to the lender you are dealing with and don’t give dodgy answers.
-If you are planning to use the funds for buying a new software or for growing as a business, you should clear it to your lender.
+All private funders want to deal with businesses that are serious with how they use their funds and have authentic plans in mind.
+Your private funder would obviously ask you your purpose behind acquiring the funding and how you plan to use these funds.
+If you’re found lacking, the funder might not continue the deal with you.
+It is necessary that you give the required answers to the funder you are dealing with and don’t give dodgy answers.
+If you are planning to use the funds for buying a new software or for growing as a business, you should clear it to your funder.